Auto Modellista

-Auto Modellista (アウトモデリスタ, Auto Moderisuta) is a racing game developed and published by Capcom, first released on PlayStation 2, later ported to GameCube and Xbox.
+Auto Modellista (Note: Auto Modellista (アウトモデリスタ, Auto Moderisuta), Rough Italian for "car collector".) is a racing game developed and published by Capcom, first released on PlayStation 2, later ported to GameCube and Xbox.

 Description

 Auto Modellista distinguished itself from other games of the same genre with cel-shaded graphics, which gave a hand-drawn and cartoon-like appearance.
 The game plays similarly to games like Gran Turismo, with the player picking a vehicle which they can modify and customize.
 There are six tracks in the default game, including the real-life Suzuka Circuit and the Mt.
 Akagi mountain pass.

 After middling initial reception, with criticism mostly centered around its short overall length and general lack of content, Capcom modified the game for its North American release.
 In Japan, the game was rereleased with these changes as Auto Modellista: US Tuned.
 This version featured additional cars from American manufacturers, such as the Dodge Viper and Ford GT, two new oval tracks, various UI improvements and a different handling model which saw cars having significantly less grip, resulting in slower acceleration and more loss of speed when cornering.
-The US Tuned version of the game was especially criticized for its floaty handling model and subsequently more difficult gameplay, though the improved car and course list were well received.

-The US Tuned changes were present in every following release of the game starting with the North American PlayStation 2 release in early 2003, evidenced by the new cover art featuring the Dodge Viper.
-Many distributors predicted that sales of the game were going to be poor, and generally refused to carry it.

-In 2003, Auto Modellista received a followup in the form of Group S Challenge for the Xbox, though it lacked any of Auto Modellistas visual style and is generally not considered to be a direct sequel.
-Capcom has not been involved with driving games since, although it did publish some games based on MotoGP developed by Milestone srl, and included Mega Man Battle & Chase, a racing game based on the Mega Man franchise, in the Mega Man X Collection.